mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

     - Strategy: What is the strategic goal?
 How does it support the business model?
     - Step-by-Step Log: Detailed account of actions taken and what happened at each step.
     - Suggested Improvements: Ideas for resolving the friction.
+- **Assumption Setting**: Always account for assumptions and communicate clearly and widely with your team.
+Do not limit your solution or target population based on your defined assumptions.
+Consider them early on so you can scale your solution but they could be out of scope on Day 1.
+    - Role and context: State your assumed role and the company/product context
+    - Geographic focus: Specific market, behavior based on local culture or region
+    - Platform and constraints: Identify any technical or strategic constraints that will help focus your solution

 ## Further reading
 <details>